 This is why communist and socialist ideas have struggled to take hold in America because both of these philosophies are based on the premise that there are classes set in stone.
 There is the working class and the ruling class.
 The working class is oppressed by the ruling class and can never get out from under their thumb.
 The ruling class will never allow the working class to get out from under their thumb and therefore a total overhaul of the entire system is necessary for any real change.

 However, Americans have never quite adopted that “class” mindset.
 For many Americans, no matter how poor or uneducated, they’re at least told by society that they can make it they can do whatever they want.
-While there are legitimate hindrances, the government is not Constitutionally allowed to establish any single individual as more important than another.
+While there are legitimate hindrances, the government is not Constitutionally allowed to establish any single individual as more important than another…not even themselves.

 This is such a simple little line in the U.S. Constitution but it speaks volumes about what the founders wanted for the country.
-This is a country where government is never allowed to make laws that grant any special title or privilege to one person over another.
-I don’t know that we realize that ramifications of this or are informed enough to realize when it has been violated.
+This is a country where government, confined by the Constitution, is never allowed to make laws that grant any special title or privilege to one person over another.
+Government can’t do this because government is simply employed to work for us.
+Even being able to declare someone noble or not implies nobility on the behalf of the declarer.

 The Liberty Belle